lambdaclass/concrete/docs/RUNTIME_COLLECTIONS.md

    buffer release).
 When that pull arrives, rule 3's full mechanism is the pinned design; v1 code must not assume `Alloc`-only anywhere it would be load-bearing.
+5. **Glue destroys LIVE slots only — and abort-not-unwind makes that the entire liveness story.** After `pop`/`remove`/`swap_remove`, the vacated slots are skipped; liveness comes free from the existing `len`/occupancy flags.
+Because Concrete aborts rather than unwinds, there is no panic-partial-init state to track — no Rust-style drop-flags, no unwind-safety analysis.
+This is why the design is materially simpler than Rust's.

 Two adjacent rules pinned at the same time: